yiyangdd01/new-joiner-guide/PR-CR-ATTENTION.md

-> this part is getting your attention when you PR and CR
+> This part is getting your attention when you PR and CR

 ##